NIRALUser/DTIPlayground/README.md

 ##### 2021-04-18
 - DTIPrep : Slicewise check implemented
 - DTIPrep : Interlace check implemented
 - DTIPrep : Continuation from stopped point has been implemented , but if image itself is deformed it won't work.
-It only has ability to track exclusion of gradients
+It only has ability to track exclusion of gradients yet.
+- DTIPrep : Colored output is enabled with the logger. (dtiprep.Color.WARNING, dtiprep.Color.OK ... thingks like that look in __init__.py of dtiprep module)

 ##### 2021-04-15
 - DTIPrep : Sequential Pipelining implemented